aletcherhartman/data-science-S2023/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 3
     ##   pof_lo pof_est pof_hi
     ##    <dbl>   <dbl>  <dbl>
-    ## 1 0.0183  0.0183 0.0184
+    ## 1 0.0182  0.0183 0.0184

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - Both, real variability from the measured strength values used to generate the distribution and induced variability form the Monte Carlo approximation.
+  - Induced variability form the Monte Carlo approximation.
+The POF can not have real variability because it is a fixed constant.
 - Does this confidence interval imply that `POF < 0.03`?
   - Yes
 - Compare this probability with your estimate from q2; is it more or